bkil/decencast/doc/plan.md

 ## Concepts

-* Try to address tho use cases of existing users
+* Try to address the use cases of existing users
 * Outreach to new areas with low income over the digital divide

 ## Software